 Abby has spent a lot of time volunteering with animals and working at doggy daycares before finally finding her home here at Capital City Vet Clinic.
 Her favorite volunteer experience was at Four Lakes Wildlife Center where she helped rehabilitate wounded wildlife such as song birds and turtles.
 She also really enjoyed caring for horses at Three Gaits, a therapeutic horsemanship organization that helps kids with disabilities enhance their physical and mental abilities.
 She was the vice president of her high school’s FFA club and is very active in her community.
 Straight out of high school, Abby joined the Air Force to help pay for college.
 She is currently serving in the Air National Guard as an F-16 mechanic, working at Capital City, and earning her bachelor’s in Animal Science before applying to vet school herself.
 She has one silly yellow Lab named Gilly and a cat named Sabbath!

-Hannah has been working as a vet assistant for the past 11 years and has just joined the Capital City Team this year.
+Hannah has been working as a vet assistant for the past 11 years and has just joined the Capital City Team in 2018.
 She has been around animals her entire life and has always had a passion to work with them.
 She has a 10 year old daughter names Gabriella and a 3 year Terrier Mix named Gunner.
 In her free time she likes to spend time with family, cook and travel.